 Using the ECS

-For assistance and/or advice in implementing the Enterprise Classification Scheme please contact Records & Information.
+For classification advice and/or assistance in implementing the ECS, please contact Records & Information: firstname.lastname@example.org.

 National Archives of Australia, n.d.
 Classifying information, viewed 11 October 2021, https://www.naa.gov.au/information-management/describe-information/classifying-information.